 - Literature review: Survey of published works by other authors.

 A rule of thumb for deciding whether to use qualitative or quantitative data is:

 - Use quantitative research if you want to confirm or test something (a theory or hypothesis)

 - Use qualitative research if you want to understand something (concepts, thoughts, experiences)

 For most research topics you can choose a qualitative, quantitative or mixed methods approach.
-Which type you choose depends on, among other things, if you’re taking an inductive vs. deductive research approach, your research question(s), as well as practical considerations such as time, money, availability of data and access to respondents.
+Which type you choose depends on, among other things, whether you’re taking an inductive vs. deductive research approach; your research question(s); whether you’re doing experimental, correlational, or descriptive research; and practical considerations such as time, money, availability of data and access to respondents.